FREE Uber Tax Info Pack

 What Is A Tax Return?

 All of your income from all sources is included in your one tax return.
 This includes income from employee jobs, investment income, business/ABN income, and of course rideshare and food delivery income.
-You can then claim tax deductions for your Uber expenses, and for expenses directly connected to your other sources of income too.
-These tax deductions help reduce your tax bill.
+You cannot lodge two separate tax returns for business and personal, everything must be included in one tax return.

 Tax Return Due Dates